 Key messages: Hazardous substances, in particular ‘legacy substances’, pollute European seas.
-In general, concentrations of hazardous substances in marine organisms were low or moderate between 2010 and 2021.
-However, all hazardous substances exceeded safe limits in some areas.
-Exceedances were seen most frequently for benzo[α]pyrene, lindane (HCHG) and polychlorinated biphenyl (PCB).
+Exceedance of safe limits was observed for benzo[a]pyrene, lindane (y-HCH), and polychlorinated biphenyl (PCB).
+Available time trends between 2010-2022 show that regions with improving (decreasing) concentrations are more prevalent than deteriorating ones.
 The range of substances monitored is relatively limited.

-Curbing pollution at its source is vital for reaching the Marine Strategy Framework Directive (MSFD) objectives for good environmental status.
+Curbing pollution at its source is vital for reaching the Marine Strategy Framework Directive () objectives for good environmental status.
 The MSFD programme of measures is designed to address the sources of chemical pollution, including industrial discharges, agricultural runoff and shipping activities.
 Regional sea conventions (RSC) also help curb pollution via action plans focusing on key sources of pollution, such as agricultural and industrial activities.

 Please consult the relevant indicators and signals below for a more comprehensive overview on the topic.